joey/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **kite.dataset.uri**     --       URI of the dataset to open kite.repo.uri            --       URI of the repository to open
-                                  (deprecated; use kite.dataset.uri instead) kite.dataset.name        --       Name of the Dataset where records will be written (deprecated; use kite.dataset.uri instead) kite.batchSize           100      Number of records to process in each batch kite.rollInterval        30       Maximum wait time (seconds) before data files are released auth.kerberosPrincipal   --       Kerberos user principal for secure authentication to HDFS auth.kerberosKeytab      --       Kerberos keytab location (local FS) for the principal auth.proxyUser           --       The effective user for HDFS actions, if different from
+                                  (deprecated; use kite.dataset.uri instead) kite.dataset.namespace   --       Namespace of the Dataset where records will be written (deprecated; use kite.dataset.uri instead) kite.dataset.name        --       Name of the Dataset where records will be written (deprecated; use kite.dataset.uri instead) kite.batchSize           100      Number of records to process in each batch kite.rollInterval        30       Maximum wait time (seconds) before data files are released kite.commitOnBatch       true     If true, the file will be synced and the Flume transaction will be commited on each batch of ``kite.batchSize`` records.
+                                  Parquet doesn't support sync, so this setting will be ignored and the behavior will be the same as if this was ``false``. kite.entityParser        avro     Parser that turns Flume ``Events`` into Kite entities.
+                                  Valid values are ``avro`` and the fully-qualified class name of an implementation of the ``EntityParser.Builder`` interface. kite.failurePolicy       retry    Policy that handles non-recoverable erros such as a missing ``Schema`` in the ``Event`` header.
+The default value, ``retry``, will fail the current batch and try again which matches the old behavior.
+Other valid values are ``save``, which will write the raw ``Event`` to the ``kite.error.dataset.uri`` dataset, and the fully-qualified class name of an implementation of the ``FailurePolicy.Builder`` interface. kite.error.dataset.uri   --       URI of the dataset failed events are saved when ``kite.failurePolicy`` is set to ``save``. **Required** when the ``kite.failurePolicy`` is set to ``save``. auth.kerberosPrincipal   --       Kerberos user principal for secure authentication to HDFS auth.kerberosKeytab      --       Kerberos keytab location (local FS) for the principal auth.proxyUser           --       The effective user for HDFS actions, if different from